 An importer of record should have a wealth of expertise and be knowledgeable about the import and export business and the shipping industry.
 This will enable this party to process the correct certifications, licenses, permits, product classifications, fines, duties, and taxes required by different importing countries on time.

 Imports enter a country using different locations and transport means.
-So the IOR should have the workforce and connections to be present at all customs entry points to ensure that the customs clearance process occurs smoothly.
+Therefore, the IOR should have the workforce and connections to be present at all customs entry points to ensure that the customs clearance process occurs smoothly.
 The importer of record should have built a countrywide presence within the importing country.

 Note: An IOR should be able and comfortable with taking on all the legal and financial responsibilities that come with their role.
 The IOR is liable for any problems during customs clearance before the importer gets ownership over the shipped goods.

-Hiring an IOR is the way forward to enjoy a hassle-free import process.
+Hiring an IOR provider is the way forward to enjoy a hassle-free import process.
 It is the best way to ensure that your import transaction/process proceeds as it should.

 We ensure the efficient and safe delivery of your goods by partnering with efficient logistics companies worldwide.
+So, partner with us today and let us simplify and transform your importing processes.